particle4dev/dicoapp-e/README.md

 ## Download

-You can [download](https://github.com/KomodoPlatform/dicoapp-e/releases) the latest installable version of AtomicDex app for Windows, macOS and Linux.
+You can [download](https://github.com/KomodoPlatform/dicoapp-e/releases) the latest installable version of dICO app for Windows, macOS and Linux.

 ## Documentation